 Posted on July 29 2015

 Bee motifs were originally made fashionable in France circa 1860.
-Bees were the emblem of Prince Victor Bonaparte - brooches, hat pins, ring and necklaces were adorned with these insects as well as many of the textiles produced.
-Napoleon even had golden bees sewn into his coronation robe.
-Bees have long been referenced to a 'collective' sense, theorists have often used the community of bees as a paradigm for human society.
+Bees were the emblem of Prince Victor Bonaparte - brooches, hat pins, ring and necklaces were adorned with this 'flying insect'.
+Even the mighty Napoleon had golden bees sewn into his coronation robe.

-My favourite is the association with Cupid most notably within art history.
-In the painting by German artist Lucas Cranach, Cupid is depicted stealing honey from a bees nest.
-Being stung by the irate bees, he complained to his mother Venus (goddess of love) who simply chastises Cupid: 'There's never sweetness without pain'.
-The image of Cupid as a Bee is also a part of a complex tradition of poetic imagery involving the flower of youth, the sting of love as a deflowering, and honey as a secretion of love. *Yup.
+Within art history, German artist Lucas Cranach painted Cupid stealing honey from a bees nest.
+Being stung by the irate bees, he complained to his mother Venus (goddess of love) who chastises Cupid: 'There's never sweetness without pain'.

 Turning to symbolism, spiritualists regarded the hive as a 'home' representing love, harmony and open communication among family members.
 On a broader sense, the bee was seen by Ancient Druids as a totem of 'community'.